rajch/LBCC-book/README.md

 # Let's Build a Compiler for the CLR

 This book demonstrates the process of creating a compiler for the Common Language Runtime.
-It's not heavy on theory, not does it contain any "best practices".
+It's not heavy on theory, nor does it contain any "best practices".
 Instead, it very quickly takes the reader through the process of creating a compiler, showing practical, functioning code at every step.
 Concepts are discussed only when encountered, and discussed using "accurate enough" information.

 In short, it's meant for **fun**.
 Any learning that results from reading it should be considered a side effect, and completely to the reader's credit.